Kousa (Stuffed Squash)

 Instructions

-- Heat the olive oil in a large pan on medium heat large.
-Add the onions and ground beef and season with 7 Spice, 1 teaspoon salt and pepper.
-Cook until the beef is browned, about 7-10 minutes.
-Add the uncooked rice, the remaining salt and stir to combine the ingredients.
+- Heat the olive oil in a large deep pot over medium heat.
+Add the onion and ground beef, and season with 7 Spice, salt, and pepper.
+Cook for 8 minutes, until the beef is browned.
+Add the uncooked rice and stir to combine.
+Transfer to a bowl and set aside.

-- Using a small spoon or your hands, fill the hallowed out inside of each squash with the rice stuffing.
+- Using a small spoon or your hands, fill the hollowed-out inside of each squash with the rice stuffing.
 Be sure to leave about ¼ inch of empty space at the top since the rice will expand when cooked.
-Then stuff a tomato chunk on top to seal the squash and prevent the stuffing from coming out when cooked.
+Then stuff a tomato chunk on top to seal the squash and prevent the stuffing from coming out while cooking.
 Repeat with the remaining squash.
-If you have any leftover stuffing, you can cook it with water.
+If you have any leftover stuffing, you can cook it separately with water.

 Notes